 Once you sow your seeds, it is vital that the soil be kept moist and well-watered until the seedlings reach 4-6 inches tall.
 After planting, water the entire area thoroughly with a gentle spray.
 You should start to see your seedlings appear within 21 days.
 As they grow and mature, it may be tricky to differentiate them from small weeds, so be patient and try not to pull anything out, or familiarize yourself with your local weeds and learn how to identify what’s what in the early stages.

 Try to check on your seedlings twice a day to make sure the ground is not dangerously dry.
-When your wildflower seedlings have reached 6 inches in height, they’ll become self-sufficient and will only need supplemental water in the event of a long dry spell or drought.
-When weeding, it may be difficult to pull weeds without harming the wildflowers.
+When your seedlings have reached 6 inches in height, they’ll become self-sufficient and will only need supplemental water in the event of a long dry spell or drought.
+When weeding, it may be difficult to pull weeds without harming the herbs or wildflowers.
 In this case, snipping away the weeds with scissors will do the trick.

 Enjoy the flowers of your labor!